Chomenor/ioef-cmod/new-filesystem-design.md

 - Reference string building: Used to convert a reference list to the hash/filename pure/download strings that are sent to clients.

 - Pure validation: The FS_ReferencedPakPureChecksums function is used to satisfy the SV_VerifyPaks_f check on a remote pure server.
 By default, only the cgame and ui checksums are sent, which is usually faster and more reliable than sending all the referenced paks.
-If you want the old behavior of sending all the referenced paks, perhaps because of a server with some nonstandard validation behavior, you can enable it with the fs_full_pure_validation setting.
+If you want the old behavior of sending all the referenced paks, perhaps because you suspect a server may use some nonstandard validation behavior, you can enable it with the fs_full_pure_validation setting.

 - Referenced paks: This section is used to record which paks have been accessed by the game.
 It is used for pure validation when fs_full_pure_validation is set to 1, and for the *referenced_paks selector rule for the download list.
 Neither feature is essential, so referenced pak tracking could be considered for deprecation in the future.

 - Download / pure list building: This section is used to convert both download and pure list manifest strings into reference sets.

-- Server download list handling: The fs_set_download_list is called from SV_SpawnServer during server initialization, which populates the download_paks structure and sets the "sv_referencedPaks" and "sv_referencedPakNames" cvars accordingly.
+- Server download list handling: The fs_set_download_list function is called from SV_SpawnServer during server initialization, which populates the download_paks structure and sets the "sv_referencedPaks" and "sv_referencedPakNames" cvars accordingly.
 When a download request is received from the client, fs_open_download_pak is called to open the read handle.
 It searches the download_paks reference set for a file matching the client request and retrieves the real path from the reference set entry.
 This is safer than opening the path directly and it correctly handles cases where the pk3 name was changed by path sanitization or the pk3 is located in the downloads folder on the server.

-- Pure list handling: When hosting a pure server, the pure list is set through SV_SetPureList in sv_init.c, which calls FS_LoadedPakChecksums and FS_LoadedPakNames in fs_reference.c.
-SV_SetPureList checks for overflow conditions in either individual pure list strings or the systeminfo configstring.
+- Server pure list handling: The fs_set_pure_list function is called from SV_SpawnServer during server initialization, which sets the "sv_paks" and "sv_pakNames" cvars.
 If an overflow occurs it will first try skipping sv_pakNames, since it is only used for informational purposes.
 If that isn't sufficient it will set sv_pure to 0.

+# FAQ

+**Q:** Why is the new filesystem so much larger (in terms of lines/source files)?
+**A:** Some of the increase is due to new features, performance optimizations, and bugfixes.
+Other increases are due to design decisions that make the code more modular and maintainable at the expense of line count.

+**Q:** Could the improvements of this project be added in ioquake3 incrementally?
+**A:** Most of the changes need to be done at the same time because they require changing the underlying data structures of the file index.

+**Q:** Since some new filesystem features can bypass problems with maps, will it cause map developers to release broken maps?
+**A:** Map developers should already test maps before release using a clean install of both ioquake3 and original Quake 3.
+As long as map developers follow existing good practices there should be no problems.

+**Q:** Will the index cache reduce the stability of the game, and can it be corrupted?
+**A:** So far the cache has been extremely stable.
+At the time of writing I haven't found a single bug or problem that traced to it in over a year since the initial release of this project.
+Still, if this project were to be integrated in ioquake3 it would make sense to default fs_index_cache to 0 during the initial testing phase just to rule out the cache as a source of problems.

+**Q:** How hard is this project to merge with other ioquake3-based projects?
+**A:** It will be some degree of a task, but for projects using a files.c relatively close to ioquake3 it shouldn't be too hard.
+Most of the code is under the filesystem directory and can just be copied in.
+I think the improvements are well worth the trouble, especially if people tend to run your game with downloads enabled or a lot of pk3s installed.

+**Q:** Why is SV_VerifyPaks_f removed?
+**A:** This function was used as an extra check to make certain kinds of hacks a little bit more difficult in the early days of Quake 3, when it was still closed source.
+It's not necessary or useful anymore so has been removed to reduce complexity.

+**Q:** Is it a good idea to change resource/shader precedence when the current system has been accepted for so long?
+**A:** Compatibility is an important factor here, but I believe the changes are well worthwhile in this case.
+The original precedence system is outdated and has a lot of weird quirks that cause many unnecessary conflicts.
+The new system achieves much lower conflict error rates with almost no compatibility impact on existing content.
+It also has much clearer code, new debug commands, and support for features like download folder restriction.

 # Conclusion

-If you have any corrections, questions, etc. feel free to email me: chomenor@gmail.com
+If you have any questions feel free to email me at chomenor@gmail.com.

 This project is dedicated to the creators, mapping, and modding communities of Quake 3, Elite Force, and similar games.
 Thank you for all your amazing work!

 Thank you to everybody who has helped with testing and feedback!

+# Appendix: File Handling Review

+This is a review of how the standard ioquake3 filesystem works and some of the terminology used in this project.

+File handling in ioquake3 is based on one or more "source directories".
+This includes the basepath, which is typically the location containing the game executable, and the homepath, which is typically located in the user's home directory.
+The specific locations can be modified from the command line by setting cvars such as fs_homepath and fs_basepath.
+Only one directory (typically homepath) is used for writing things like config files and automatic downloads; the others are read-only.

+Each source directory can contain any number of "mod directories".
+The original implementation sometimes uses the term "game directory" instead; this refers to the same thing.
+A specific directory ("baseq3" by default in ioquake3) will be loaded by default.
+One additional directory can be specified by the client or server as the "current mod" via the fs_game cvar, which will be loaded on top of baseq3 and take precedence over it.

+Game asset files can be placed directly on the disk within each mod directory, or in a pk3 file (a zip file with .pk3 extension) at the root level of the mod directory.
+When the game code queries a path (sometimes called a "qpath"), the filesystem will attempt to locate the file both inside pk3s and directly on the disk, under both the current mod and baseq3 directories, under each source directory.
+The game code normally doesn't specify a mod, source directory, or pk3 for a file; it is up to the filesystem to locate it.

+Each pk3 has a 32-bit hash used to identify it.
+"Pure" servers will send a list of hashes (sv_paks) which tells clients to only load pk3s on the list, and in the order specified by the list (first pk3 in the list has highest priority).
+This is used for both security and compatibility purposes, although the security aspect is usually not relevant by itself anymore.
+Download-enabled servers also send a list of pk3s that clients should download if they don't have them already, where sv_referencedPaks represents the hashes of the needed files and sv_referencedPakNames represents the names of the files to use for the download query.

+Shaders are defined in files with qpaths of the form "scripts/*.shader", which usually contain multiple shaders per file.
+In the original filesystem these files are not handled specially by the filesystem and the renderer indexes and parses these files itself.
+However the new filesystem has special shader handling support which enables improvements over the old system.